mcseyyy/Swarm-of-UAVs/README.md

 Initially one UAV flies in a spiral trying to find a cloud and once it finds it, it calls more UAVs to fly around the cloud and track the cloud's border corresponding to a pollutant concentration of 1.0.
 The goal is to have the UAVs uniformly spread around the cloud.

+Each UAV can fly for 30 minutes after which it needs to go back to the base (0,0) to recharge.

 ####sim-start.m
 This file performs the setup of the simulation and starts it.
 ####uav-fsm.m